 Since arriving at Bloomsburg, Soltz has concentrated on building programs and infrastructure for today’s students and those who will follow.
-The university’s strategic plan, Impact 2015: Building on the Past, Leading for the Future, was developed under his leadership and introduced in fall 2010.
-A new general education model that is currently in the implementation stage is designed to enhance learning opportunities for all students and to prepare them for personal and professional success in an increasingly complex global environment.
+The university’s strategic plan, Impact 2015: Building on the Past, Leading for the Future, was developed in fall 2010 under his leadership and updated as Impact 2017.

 A strong advocate for high-quality, affordable education, Soltz appeared before the state legislature in support of adequate funding for BU and the entire Pennsylvania State System of Higher Education.
-His belief in the importance of international education has revitalized Bloomsburg’s articulation agreement with the Moscow Finance Academy and initiated agreements with institutions in other countries, including Cameroon which he visited with 22 BU students in 2011.
-He delivered the keynote address at the 2010 GlobalAwareness Society International conference in Poland.
+His belief in the importance of international education has led to initiated agreements with institutions in other countries, including most recently Shandong University and Cameroon, which he visited with students in 2011.
+He delivered the keynote address at the 2010 Global Awareness Society International conference in Poland.

-His goals as Bloomsburg’s president grew from his broad and deep higher education background as provost and chief academic officer at Central Washington University, dean of natural and social sciences at California State University at Los Angeles and chair of the department of biological sciences at California State University, Long Beach.
+Soltz’s goals as Bloomsburg’s president grew from his broad and deep higher education background as chief academic officer at Central Washington University, dean of natural and social sciences at California State University at Los Angeles and chair of the department of biological sciences at California State University, Long Beach.
 As a faculty member, he’s taught courses ranging from freshman seminar and general biology for non-majors to graduate seminars on ecology and evolutionary biology.

 Soltz earned a bachelor's degree in zoology from the University of California, Berkeley, and a doctoral degree in biology from the University of California, Los Angeles.
 His research focuses on environmental biology and the population biology of fishes living in stressful environments, such as high temperature and high salinity.
 He has written one book, a symposium volume and numerous journal articles and environmental reports.